awsdocs/amazon-rds-user-guide/doc_source/rds-cloudwatch-events.sample.md

 **Note**
 Amazon RDS emits events on a best effort basis\.
 We recommend that you avoid writing programs that depend on the order or existence of notification events, because they might be out of sequence or missing\.

-Amazon RDS records events that relate to your DB instances, DB snapshots, and DB parameter groups\.
+Amazon RDS records events that relate to the following resources:
++ DB instances

+  For a list of DB instance events, see [DB instance events](USER_Events.Messages.md#USER_Events.Messages.instance)\.
++ DB parameter groups

+  For a list of DB parameter group events, see [DB parameter group events](USER_Events.Messages.md#USER_Events.Messages.parameter-group)\.
++ DB security groups

+  For a list of DB security group events, see [DB security group events](USER_Events.Messages.md#USER_Events.Messages.security-group)\.
++ DB snapshots

+  For a list of DB snapshot events, see [DB snapshot events](USER_Events.Messages.md#USER_Events.Messages.snapshot)\.
++ RDS Proxy events

+  For a list of RDS Proxy events, see [RDS Proxy events](USER_Events.Messages.md#USER_Events.Messages.rds-proxy)\.

 This information includes the following:
 + The date and time of the event
 + The source name and source type of the event
 + A message associated with the event